Maltronic/JwtDbSwitcher/README.md

-Provides listeners on JWT events for dynamically changing databases in the PHP Symfony 2 framework
+Provides listeners on JWT events for dynamically changing databases in the PHP Symfony 2 framework.